Frogvall/dnd5e-misc/Bane of Azeroth/Bane of Azeroth.md

 \column

 You activate the ability on your turn in combat when performing an unarmed attack and you can then perform two extra unarmed attacks.
-The second attack is done with a bane, and the third with two banes.
+The second and third attacks are done with a bane.
 Finish the first attack, including damage, before rolling the second one, and finish the second one, including damage, before rolling the third one.

 ### Soothing Mist
 - **Requirement:** Monk's Serenity